WordPress/secure-custom-fields/docs/features/field/nav_menu/tutorial.md

 ## Common Use Cases

-1. Use to output wordpress menu anywhere
+1. Use to output WordPress navigation menu anywhere.

 ## Tips